-If the interest income on line 4a, column b, includes any interest from United States government obligations that is taxable for federal purposes but exempt from Wisconsin income taxes, report the amount of United States government interest on this schedule.

-If this partnership does business in another state and is required to pay an income or franchise tax on or measured by the partnership's income earned there, Wisconsin resident partners may be able to claim credit on their individual income tax returns for their proportionate shares of the tax paid.
+- If the interest income on line 4a, column b, includes any interest from United States government obligations that is taxable for federal purposes but exempt from Wisconsin income taxes, report the amount of United States government interest on this schedule. - If the partnership disposed of property for which a section 179 expense deduction was claimed in a prior year, provide the following information for each asset: description of the property; gross sales price; both the federal and the Wisconsin cost or other basis plus expense of sale (excluding the partnership's basis reduction in the property due to the section 179 expense deduction); depreciation allowed or allowable (excluding the section 179 expense deduction); and both the federal and Wisconsin amount of section 179 expense deduction passed through in previous years for the property and the partnership's taxable years for which the amounts were passed through. - If this partnership does business in another state and is required to pay an income or franchise tax on or measured by the partnership's income earned there, Wisconsin resident partners may be able to claim credit on their individual income tax returns for their proportionate shares of the tax paid.
 Credit is allowed only if the income taxed by the other state is considered income for Wisconsin income tax purposes.